Small Charcuterie Board

 - mix of cocoa disted almonds and himalayan sea salt almonds

-- 1 batch balsamic-fig glaze not pictured, see recipe below
+- 1 batch balsamic-fig glaze

 Instructions